doc4d/docs/docs/ViewPro/method-list.md

 In *name*, pass a new name for the sheet.

-In *index*, pass the index of the sheet to rename.
+In *sheet*, pass the index of the sheet to rename.

 > Indexing starts at 0.